Why you need to join the City of Barrie Network

 Although we will accept month by month arrangements, totalling just $250.00 per month to reach as many as 500,000 people over ten video projects, we can only offer the free video and webpage as outlined above to the first twenty member companies that pay the six months fees up front.
 We expect that offer to be taken advantage of very quickly, so it is not likely the offer will still be available after six months of scheduled payments.
 The videos, cut to ten seconds, thirty seconds, and a minute (see example links) are estimated to be valued at approximately $2,500.00 which more than covers the full six months commitment of only $1,500.00.

 We can offer these extremely low advertising rates because we will be spreading production costs across one hundred local member businesses who will each contribute only 1% of production costs while enjoying 100% of the benefits of membership in the network.
-Also, as Five Points Media is a not-profit-motivated social enterprise our focus is on bettering our community.
+Also, as Five Points Media is a locally-focused and community-oriented media service our focus is on bettering our community.
 We also have no ties to big corporate mainstream media.
 Five Points Media is a completely independent venture that is currently unique to Barrie.

 Each member will be granted access to a webpage on which we will post the subject matter of upcoming videos.
 If any member for any reason does not want to be credited in that particular video we will respect their wishes.
 Member businesses will also be offered the option on a first come first serve basis to run the ten-second commercial we create for them at the beginning of any program we produce.
 This will allow our local-only members to enjoy all the benefits of standard advertising, while projecting an image of altruism, while demonstrating an interest in their community, while networking with a hundred non-competing companies, and all the while spending very little to do so.